LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 4.2.1 Class members **must** be declared in the following order:

-      # "public"
+      #. "public"
-      # "protected"
+      #. "protected"
-      # "private"
+      #. "private"

-      That is, order method and data members in terms of "decreasing scope of audience".
+      That is, order members using these access qualifiers in terms of "decreasing scope of visibility".

-4.2.2 "Friend" declarations **should** be used rarely.
-When used, they **must** appear within the body of a class definition before any class member declarations.

-      Note that placing "friend" declarations before the "public:" keyword makes them private, which preserves encapsulation.

-4.2.3 Static class members (methods or data) **must** be used rarely.
-In every case, their usage **must** be carefully reviewed by the team.

-      When it is determined that a static member is needed, it **must** appear first in the appropriate member section.
-Typically, static member functions **should** be "public" and static data members **should** be "private".
+.. note :: Declaring methods before data members is preferred because methods
+           are more commonly considered part of a class interface.
+Also, separating methods and data into their own access qualified sections usually helps make a class definition clearer.

-4.2.4 Class data members **should** be "private".
+4.2.2 Class data members **should** be "private".
 If "public" or "protected" data members are even considered, this choice **must** be reviewed carefully by other team members.